silakilicoglu/Text-Mining/README.md

 ```bash
 jupyter notebook
 ```
-2. Navigate to the desired notebook in the Jupyter Interface and open it.
+2. Navigate to the desired notebook in the Jupyter Interface and run the code.